-The pediatric otolaryngology team consists of the following specialists:
+The core pediatric otolaryngology team consists of the following specialists:

 Professor Emeritus Craig Senders specializes in surgery of congenital anomalies of the head and neck, particularly cleft lip, cleft palate, micrognathia (small jaw), and craniosynostosis (premature fusion of the skull sutures).
 He is the founder and co-director of the UC Davis Cleft and Craniofacial Program.

 Professor Travis Tollefson focuses on reconstruction of the face in children, cleft lip and palate surgery, and restoring ear and facial deformities.
 He participates in surgical teams around the world to provide surgical care for children with cleft and craniofacial anomalies, and co-directs the UC Davis Cleft and Craniofacial Program.

 Associate Professor Jamie Funamura has advanced training in pediatric head and neck conditions.
 She serves as the Pediatric Otolaryngology division chief and specializes in airway management, hearing loss and chronic ear disease, tumors and cysts of the head and neck, and speech and swallowing disorders in children.
 She is also the medical director of the Pediatric Cochlear Implant Program and co-founder of the Pediatric Aerodigestive Center.

-Audiologists Audrey Bracchi, Samantha McKinney, and David Sheaffer specialize in the diagnosis and treatment of hearing disorders in children.
-Services provided include specialized testing and fitting and programming hearing aids and cochlear implants.
+Audiologists Audrey Bracchi and Samantha McKinney specialize in the diagnosis and treatment of hearing disorders in children.
+Services they provide include specialized testing and fitting and programming hearing aids, bone anchored devices, and cochlear implants.

 Christy Roth is a pediatric speech-language pathologist who evaluates and treats speech, language, and swallowing disorders in children.
 She is also the clinical coordinator of the UC Davis Cleft and Craniofacial Program.